Mhtsingh/Gigswap/README.md

 ## Overview

 Gigswap is an innovative online platform that facilitates the buying and selling of gigs, providing a dynamic marketplace where freelancers and clients can connect and exchange services.
-Whether you are a talented freelancer looking to offer your skills or a customer seeking specialized services, GigTrade is the ideal destination for seamless gig transactions.
+Whether you are a talented freelancer looking to offer your skills or a customer seeking specialized services, Gigswap is the ideal destination for seamless gig transactions.

 ## Features